BitBagCommerce/SyliusElasticsearchPlugin/README.md

 The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.

 ## Installation

+If you use Sylius 1.4, you might get a compatibility issue for Pagerfanta.
+Please read [this issue](https://github.com/BitBagCommerce/SyliusElasticsearchPlugin/issues/23) in order to proceed with a workaround.

 ```bash
 $ composer require bitbag/elasticsearch-plugin
 ```